Maintaining Plasticity in Continual Learning via Regenerative Regularization: Continual Supervised Learning

-In each experiment, an agent is presented with a sequence $\{\task_i\}_{i=1}^K$ of $K$ tasks.
-Each task $\task_i$ corresponds to a unique dataset $\mathcal{D}_{\task_i}$ of (image, label) data pairs, and the agent receives a batch of samples from this dataset at each timestep, for a fixed duration of $M$ timesteps.
-To measure both agents' performance as well as their ability to retain plasticity, we measure the average online accuracy on each task.
+To measure agents' performance as well as their ability to retain plasticity, we measure the average online accuracy on each task.
 In particular, for each task $\task_i$, we compute

 where $t_i$ is the starting time step of task $T_i$ and $a_j$ is the average accuracy on the $j$th batch of samples.
 We refer to this metric as the \textit{average online task accuracy}.
 This metric captures how quickly the agent is able to learn to do well on the task, which is a measure of its plasticity.
-If average online task accuracy goes down over time, we say that there is plasticity loss, assuming all tasks have equal difficulty.
+If average online task accuracy goes down over time, we say that there is plasticity loss, assuming all tasks are of equal difficulty.

-To do model selection, we additionally compute each agent's average online accuracy over all data seen in the agent's lifetime.
-Average online accuracy is a common metric used in online continual learning~\citep{cai2021online,ghunaim2023real,prabhu2023online} and is computed as follows:
+To perform model selection, we additionally compute each agent's average online accuracy over all data seen in the agent's lifetime.
+This is a common metric used in online continual learning~\citep{cai2021online,ghunaim2023real,prabhu2023online} and is computed as follows:

 To distinguish from average online task accuracy, we will refer to this metric as the \textit{total average online accuracy}.